tjweisman/math_website/weisman/site/frisbee/let_it_ride.md

 ## Strategy

-Let's completely set aside the question of frisbee strategy.
-It's not like we'll actually be playing any competitive frisbee any time soon anyway, so we might as well focus on how to be good at the gambling aspect of the game.
+For this article, let's completely set aside the question of frisbee strategy.
 You might want to know:

 ##### Given an accurate estimate of how often both teams succesfully convert their endzone possessions, when should I bank, and when should I let it ride?

-The rest of this article has some pretty careful analysis of optimal strategy for this part of *Let it ride.* But first, let's see if we can conclude anything based on our intuition.
+First of all - if you just want to look up what strategy you might want to use in a given situation, you can just consult [these tables](frisbee/let_it_ride_more.html).
+You should keep reading this article if you want to understand more of the details behind the strategies I've computed.
+Before we get into any careful analysis, though, let's see if we can conclude anything about *Let it ride* strategy, just based on our intuition.

 ### Observations